 What are the symptoms?

-The symptoms may appear immediately or they may not appear until years after the event.
+The symptoms of post traumatic stress disorder may appear immediately or they may not appear until years after the event.
 Each individual will experience symptoms in varying degrees of frequency and intensity:

 - Reliving the trauma through nightmares, flashbacks or having frequent, upsetting thoughts about the event.
 During these times you will experience physical responses that will make you feel like you are ‘back in’ the event

 - Avoidance of places, people or situations that remind you of the event